hen-wood/meetup-clone/original-schema-and-docs.md

     }
     ```

+- Successful Response when there is no logged in user

+  - Status Code: 200
+  - Headers:
+    - Content-Type: application/json
+  - Body:

+    ```json
+    {
+    	"user": null
+    }
+    ```

 ### Log In a User

 Logs in a current user with valid credentials and returns the current user's